ziyadkhan35/Device-Shake-Counter/README.md

 ## Description
 A React application that tracks device shakes using the Sensors API.
 Each shake increments a counter and triggers a visual animation.
+You can see it by clicking on this link: https://device-shake-counter-ten.vercel.app/

 ## Features
 - Shake detection using accelerometer.